rita-barbosa/LAPR4-2324/docs/us_g004/readme.md

 ![commit_time_and_success_error](commit_time.svg)

 ## 5. Implementation

->*In this section the team should present, if necessary, some evidencies that the implementation is according to the design.
-It should also describe and explain other important artifacts necessary to fully understand the implementation like, for instance, configuration files.*
->
->*It is also a best practice to include a listing (with a brief summary) of the major commits regarding this requirement.*

 The main code to implement this feature is included on the YAML file of the project.